+A: No. A requirement to provide Form 24-101F1 for a calendar quarter will not necessarily mean that you have failed to establish, maintain and enforce policies and procedures designed to achieve timely matching of DAP/RAP trades.
 Because there are multiple trade-matching parties involved in a DAP/RAP trade, your firm may not be responsible for failing to meet the NI 24-101 exception reporting targets.
 For example, the failure may have been due to poor policies and procedures of another trade-matching party.
-Exhibit B of Form 24-101F1 asks you to describe such reasons.
+Exhibit B of Form 24-101F1 asks for such reasons.

-G-2 Q: When would the regulators consider that my firm does not have adequate trade-matching policies and procedures in place to ensure the timely matching of DAP/RAP trades?
+G-2 Q: When would the regulators consider that my firm does not have adequate tradematching policies and procedures in place to ensure the timely matching of DAP/RAP trades?